yakufl/yakufl.github.io/_pages/teaching.md

 analytical skills and master the tools of data analysis through hands-on experience.

-I have taught undergraduate course on economic development that focuses on the economics of developing countries in a comparative perspective to economic conditions in developed countries.
-At Colorado State University, I taught both introductory and intermediate level courses in microeconomics and macroeconomics.
+I teach undergraduate course on economic development that focuses on the economics of developing countries in a comparative perspective to economic conditions in developed countries.
+I also teach both introductory and intermediate level courses in microeconomics and macroeconomics.

 My teaching portfolio is available upon request.